UdaikaranSingh/recordLinkage/reports/checkpoint2.md

 | :-------------: |:-------------:|:-------------: |:-------------:|
 | ![About Table](./images/dblp_acm_graph_degree_dist.png){ width=100% }     | ![Buy Table](./images/dblp_acm_graph_edge_frequency.png){ width=100% }| ![Buy Table](./images/dblp_scholar_edge_frequency.png){ width=100% }| ![About Table](./images/dblp_scholar_degree_dist.png){ width=100% }|

 These are two related datasets with the task of relating an author with a paper.
-The primary difference within the two datasets is the importance placed on the decription compared to the other node types.
+The primary difference within the two datasets is the importance placed on the description compared to the other node types.
 As you can see from above, the DBLP-Scholars dataset has relatively more information stored within the venue and year columns compared to the DBLP-ACM dataset.
 These datasets are, in terms of content and statistics, the related to the large dataset we will work with.
-This means that this will likely act as the primary dataset we will like to test on before scaling up to the large datast.
+This means that this will likely act as the primary dataset we will like to test on before scaling up to the large dataset.

 ### Amazon-Google Products